umanit/tree-bundle/README.md

 ```

-Then add you form type to TreeBundle's configuration:
+Then add your form type to TreeBundle's configuration:
 ```yaml
 umanit_tree:
     # ...